Why Fiberglass Pools?

 How much does a fiberglass pool cost?

 Unfortunately, this is a hard question to answer.
 Estimated costs for an inground pool are nearly impossible to give without seeing the installation site.
-The first step we also suggest is speaking with an Authorized Thursday Pool Dealer about your specific wants and needs.
+The first step we also suggest is speaking with a Thursday Pool Independent Dealer about your specific wants and needs.
 With that in mind, we will do our best to give you a general idea of a reasonable swimming pool budget.
 A good rule of thumb for estimating cost is $1,000-$1,500 per linear foot (length) of the pool.

 For example, The Lil Bob fiberglass pool shell design, 13’ x 27′ fiberglass pool model is 27 feet in length.
 Multiply that by the $1,000-$1,500 per linear foot and you have a ballpark range of $27,000-$40,500 for a basic installation.
 Though this formula should help you determine which Thursday Pool model fits in your budget, accessories like automatic safety covers, pool heaters, water features, automation, and salt systems are all items that will increase your pool estimate.